40 Wax ~ Lizzie Borden Apothecary

 A very interesting story indeed...and one not meant for the faint-of-heart...and neither is our candle!

-Our 40 Wax is 100% soy, cotton-wicked, Reiki Blessed and infused with Dragon's Blood, Black Currant, Pear, Absinthe and extremely dark history.
-40 Wax is crowned with Amethyst, Bloodstone, Garnet & Clear Quartz to enhance the mystery behind it all.
+Our 40 Wax is a handcrafted, 100% American-grown soy wax, cotton-wicked (lead-free), Reiki Blessed candle infused with Dragon's Blood, Black Currant, Pear, Absinthe...and extremely dark history.
+This creation is crowned with Amethyst, Bloodstone, Garnet & Clear Quartz to enhance the mystery behind it all.

 As Always, 30% from the purchases of every candle we handcraft and sell benefits a charitable cause!
 Lizbeth Borden adored animals, and her love for them was instrumental in founding the Animal Rescue League of Fall River, MA., therefore it’s apropos to share the love with this wonderful organization in her hometown!
 If you would prefer that your 30% donation is sent to our monthly ‘Charity of Focus’ then simply make that selection upon checkout when purchasing your 40 Wax candle!